ASEAN Power Grid: Laos

 The Lao PDR–Thailand–Malaysia–Singapore Power Integration Project serves as ASEAN's pilot in addressing technical, legal, and financial issues of multilateral electricity trade.

 Malaysia

 Malaysia is part of several cross-border power interconnections, including with Singapore and Thailand.
 It has also agreed to purchase 100MW of electricity from Laos, utilizing the transmission grid of Thailand.

 Philippines

 The Philippines, along with Brunei, Indonesia, and Malaysia, has initiated the BIMP-PIP to study cross-border power trade among these countries.

 Singapore

 Singapore has started importing renewable energy from Laos through Thailand and Malaysia as part of the Lao PDR–Thailand–Malaysia–Singapore Power Integration Project.
 The city-state is also planning to import up to 4 gigawatts of low-carbon electricity by 2035.

-Thailand

-It is part of several cross-border power interconnections, including those with Malaysia, Cambodia, Laos, and Vietnam.

-Challenges and opportunities

-While the APG holds great potential for the ASEAN region, its implementation faces several challenges.
-These include the lack of a regional regulatory framework, differing national energy policies, and technical issues related to grid compatibility and synchronization.

-Despite these challenges, the APG presents several opportunities.
-It could potentially lead to more efficient use of energy resources within the region, reduce the cost of electricity supply, and promote the use of renewable energy.
-Several leaders have highlighted the prospect of using renewable energy resources in countries such as Indonesia to make the APG green.
-During the 31st HAPUA meeting, it was discussed that the ASEAN's power grid should be 25% green by 2020.

 Future expansions

 The ASEAN Power Grid could be connected to the Asian Super Grid in the future, a proposed mega grid that stretches from India, to China, to Russia, and then to Japan.
 It is currently unknown how the APG would connect to this plan.

 There is a proposal by Australian company Sun Cable, called the Australia-Asia Power Link to connect the Singaporean and Australian power grids.
 Originally called the Australia–Singapore Power Link, then Australia-ASEAN, and finally to Australia-Asia, the idea is to physically connect the Northern Territory to Singapore, with a possible connection to Indonesia as well.
 The Sun Cable company was placed in administration in early 2023 due to funding issues, but was bought by a consortium led by Grok Ventures and Quinbrook Infrastructure Partners in May 2023.
 The project aims to supply electricity to Darwin by 2030 and to Singapore a few years later.